How do I join the Patriot Guard, and what benefits do I get?

 - •If you want a standard flag and pole 3’x5’, you can generally find these items at a home improvement store.
 There are also many of these to be found on the Internet.

 - •There are many bikes and there are many ideas about flags, poles and how to attach.
 Interact with other PGR, they’re very happy to share.
-Perhaps we’ll put something in Gallery regarding this topic where ideas can be submitted.

 During Mission Briefings and other discussions I hear about Blue Star parents and Gold Star parents.
 What are these?